electricimp/imp-central-impt/README.md

 ## Authentication ##

-Calls to the impCentral API need to be authenticated. *impt* provides the the [login command](./CommandsManual.md#auth-login) for this purpose.
+Calls to the impCentral API need to be authenticated. *impt* provides the [login command](./CommandsManual.md#auth-login) for this purpose.
 It can be used in either of two ways:

 - Using an account identifier (an email address or a username) and password: `impt auth login --user <user_id> --pwd <password>`
 - Using a [login key](#login-key): `impt auth login --lk <login_key>`

 The tool takes care of obtaining an access token and refreshing it using an obtained refresh token or a provided login key.
-Typically, you need onlu log in once and can continue using the tool while the refresh token or login key remains valid (ie. not deleted by you).
-For this purpose, the tool stores the access token and the refresh token/login key in the [Auth File](./CommandsManual.md#auth-file).
+Typically, you need only log in once and can continue using the tool while the refresh token or login key remains valid (ie. not deleted by you).
+For this purpose, the tool stores the access token and the refresh token/login key in an [auth file](./CommandsManual.md#auth-file).

 *impt* never stores an account identifier and password.
 If you do not want the tool to store a refresh token/login key, use the [login command’s](./CommandsManual.md#auth-login) `--temp` option.
 In this case you will not be able to work with the impCentral API after the access token has expired (usually one hour after issue), and you will have to log in again to continue.

-At any time, you can call the [logout command](./CommandsManual.md#auth-logout), `impt auth logout`, to delete the [Auth File](./CommandsManual.md#auth-file).
+At any time, you can call the [logout command](./CommandsManual.md#auth-logout), `impt auth logout`, to delete the [auth file](./CommandsManual.md#auth-file).
 Usually you will not be able to work with the impCentral API after logging out and will have to log in again to continue working, but see the explanation about global and local login/logout below.

 You do not need to use the logout command if you want just to re-login using other credentials.
-A new login command overwrites the [Auth File](./CommandsManual.md#auth-file), if it exists and the operation is confirmed by the user.
+A new login command overwrites the [auth file](./CommandsManual.md#auth-file), if it exists and the operation is confirmed by the user.

 During login, you can specify an alternative impCentral API endpoint using the [login command’s](./CommandsManual.md#auth-login) `--endpoint` option (alias: `-e`).
 You may need this if you work with a Private impCloud.
 The default endpoint is `https://api.electricimp.com/v5`.

+### Global and Local Authentication ###

 There are two types of login: global and local.

-- Global login is the default one.
-It is sufficient to use if you always work on behalf of the same user with the same impCentral
-API endpoint.
-A [Global Auth File](./CommandsManual.md#global-auth-file) &mdash; only one per *impt* installation &mdash; is created for the global login.
+- Global login is the default.
+It is sufficient to use if you always work on behalf of the same user with the same impCentral API endpoint.
+A [global auth file](./CommandsManual.md#global-auth-file) &mdash; only one per *impt* installation &mdash; is created for the global login.
 Every *impt* command is executed in the context of the global login when a local login is not applicable.

 - Local login works for a particular directory.
 It may be convenient if you often work on behalf of different users or use different impCentral API endpoints.
 In this case, you may choose a directory and in this directory call the [login command](./CommandsManual.md#auth-login) with the `--local` option (alias: `-l`).
-If the authentication is successful, a [Local Auth File](./CommandsManual.md#local-auth-file) is created in the directory.
+If the authentication is successful, a [local auth file](./CommandsManual.md#local-auth-file) is created in the directory.
 After that, every *impt* command called from this directory is executed in the context of the local login.

-There can be only one [Local Auth File](./CommandsManual.md#local-auth-file) in a directory, but any number of directories with local Auth Files, ie. any number of local logins.
-And all of them are independent of each other and of the [Global Auth File](./CommandsManual.md#global-auth-file).
+There can be only one [local auth file](./CommandsManual.md#local-auth-file) in a directory, but any number of directories with local auth files, ie. any number of local logins.
+And all of them are independent of each other and of the [global auth file](./CommandsManual.md#global-auth-file).
 You do not need to have the global login in order to use local logins.
-Note, that local Auth File affects the current directory only and does not affect any subdirectories &dmash; they may or may not contain their own local Auth Files.
+Note, that local auth file affects the current directory only and does not affect any sub-directories &mdash; they may or may not contain their own local auth files.

-If you run the [logout command](./CommandsManual.md#auth-logout) with the `--local` option, it deletes the [Local Auth File](./CommandsManual.md#local-auth-file), if it exists in the current directory.
+If you run the [logout command](./CommandsManual.md#auth-logout) with the `--local` option, it deletes the [local auth file](./CommandsManual.md#local-auth-file), if it exists in the current directory.
 After that, any subsequent command called from this directory will be executed in the context of the global login.
-Calling the [logout command](./CommandsManual.md#auth-logout) without the `--local` option deletes the [Global Auth File](./CommandsManual.md#global-auth-file).
+Calling the [logout command](./CommandsManual.md#auth-logout) without the `--local` option deletes the [global auth file](./CommandsManual.md#global-auth-file).

-### Summary of the impt Command Execution Context ###
+### Summary of the *impt* Command Execution Context ###

-- If the current directory contains an Auth File, this file is considered the [Local Auth File](./CommandsManual.md#local-auth-file) and a command called from this directory is executed in the context of the local login defined by this file.
+- If the current directory contains an auth file, this file is considered the [local auth file](./CommandsManual.md#local-auth-file) and a command called from this directory is executed in the context of the local login defined by this file.
-- Otherwise, if [Global Auth File](./CommandsManual.md#global-auth-file) exists, a command is executed in the context of the global login defined by that file.
+- Otherwise, if a [global auth file](./CommandsManual.md#global-auth-file) exists, a command is executed in the context of the global login defined by that file.
 - Otherwise, a command fails (global or local login is required).

 At any time you can get known the login status related to any directory.
-Call the [auth info command](./CommandsManual.md#auth-info) from the required directory: `impt auth info`.
+Call the [`impt auth info`](./CommandsManual.md#auth-info) from the required directory.
 The returned information includes a type of the login applicable to the current directory, access token status, your account ID and other details.

-#### Examples ####
+**Examples**

 **Global login**